 - By Subash Kafle

 Although the awards are now widely associated with NMQFโs annual spring convening, the programโs roots go back a decade.
 In late 2015, NMQF publicly announced it was establishing a โ40 Under 40 Leaders in Healthโ awards initiative to recognize influential young minority leaders making a difference in health care.
-In its inaugural year, universities and professional organizations described the program as honoring early-career leaders across disciplines, from physicians and nurses to researchers and policy experts, with recipients recognized at NMQFโs Leadership Summit on Health Disparities in Washington.
-Over time, NMQFโs annual announcements have consistently emphasized the same throughline: selecting 40 leaders under age 40 from minoritized communities whose work targets disparities and strengthens community health, now under the โLeaders in Minority Healthโ banner.
+In the inaugural year, institutions described the program as honoring early-career leaders across disciplinesโfrom physicians and nurses to researchers and policy expertsโwith recipients recognized during NMQFโs Leadership Summit in Washington.

 Why the program was introduced

-That emphasis on leadership development comes at a time when the countryโs care infrastructure faces both capacity pressures and unequal access.
-A federal workforce report from the Health Resources and Services Administration notes that roughly 75 million people live in a primary care Health Professional Shortage Area, while 122 million live in a mental health shortage areaโgaps that can translate into long wait times, long travel distances, and delayed diagnosis and treatment.
-The same report points to an aging physician workforce, noting that fewer than 17% of active physicians in 2022 were under 40โan indicator of how quickly health systems will need new clinicians and leaders, especially in underserved regions.
+The emphasis on โnext-generationโ leadership comes as the U.S. care infrastructure faces both capacity pressures and unequal access.
+A federal workforce report from the Health Resources and Services Administration (HRSA) notes that about 75 million people live in a primary care Health Professional Shortage Area, and 122 million live in a mental health shortage areaโgaps that can translate into long travel distances, long wait times, and delayed diagnosis and treatment.

 Registration Link: 2026 NMQF Leadership Summit (April 27-28)